Emzzie/emzzie.github.io/_posts/2024-09-20-ARP_The_Basics.md

 ## IP Addresses
 IP Addresses is what is used to identify hosts over the internet.
 All hosts connected to the internet have an IP address.
 These addresses are used by the Network Layer (Layer 3) of the [OSI model]({% post_url 2024-09-19-OSI_Model_Basics %}) and deals (mostly) indirectly with connected devices.
 The IP addresses of a device can vary but the MAC-address can't.

-You can deep dive into the vast world of IP and subnetting here ** ADD LINK**.
+You can deep dive into the vast world of IP and subnets here **ADD LINK**.

 ## Why do we need both IP Addresses and Mac Addresses?
 Note that the addresses are used by different layers.
 In essence, the data link layer devices doesn't _really_ care which protocol is used on the Network layer, it could be IPv4, IPv6 or IPX.
 Layer two devices like switches only focus on MAC addresses while layer three devices like routers will look for the IP addresses.
-So, basically the way Internet works makes it neccessary to have both addresses.
+So, basically the way Internet works makes it necessary to have both addresses.
 I warmly recommend [this](https://ine.com/blog/why-do-we-need-both-ip-addresses-and-mac-addresses) blog post if you want to read more on this!

 ## ARP and The Subnet
 Recall how the entire internet is made up from subnets.
 You probably have WiFi setup at home, with lots of things connected to it, like computers, phones, TVs and other things.
 These are all part of a subnet that is (hopefully) only accessed by you and your household.
 The WiFi router is your path to the vast internet.
 What on earth does this have to do with ARP?
 Well, any time you want to send or receive IP-packets, wether it is to connect to a website or to turn on your smart tv via your phone, you need to know which device that should receive the packet.
 You will already have the IP-address one way or another (more on this later), but what is the MAC-address to send this data to?
 This is where ARP comes in.